MuNeNICK/monaco-neovim-wasm/README.md

 # monaco-neovim-wasm

-Run the actual Neovim core (WASM, headless) behind Monaco.
-This is inspired by `monaco-vim`, but uses Neovim's native msgpack-RPC instead of a keybinding shim.
+Run the actual Neovim core (WASM, headless) behind Monaco, using Neovim's native msgpack-RPC instead of a keybinding shim.

 ## Usage in code
 ```ts